Hi there. Welcome to a work in progress! No really, not just the site, but me, you and everyone else. We’re all a work

 I love to write.
 It’s not just a therapeutic process for me, but something I actually need to do regularly to empty my head, even if nobody ever reads it.
 Whether it’s any good or not is another story, but it’s a fear I had to get over a long time ago.
 I’ve written a few books, and have at least a couple others in the works.

 I also like to talk, at least in terms of meaningful discourse and interactions with other people.
-I’m not great at small talk, and am actually quite introverted when it comes to small talk.
+I’m not great at small talk, and am actually quite introverted when it comes to that.
 Susan Cain’s book Quiet: The Power of Introverts in a World That Can’t Stop Talking helped explain a lot for me.
 I think that there a lot of men out there who are lacking meaningful connection and deeper conversations.
 My Podcast, Finding Your Way focuses on these issues.
 It originally started out as Support For Guys, and I still have the mission to help create more open discussion around these issues among men, the topics are more universal and a large percentage of listeners have also been women.

 Of course this doesn’t only apply to men, but I think when men open up more then they can also soften up more as they become more vulnerable.
 Tapping into that side of them helps to make the world a better place, in my opinion, as they become more kind to others as well as themselves.